ethan-mcq/sequencingProtocol/README.md

 ![alt text](https://github.com/ethan-mcq/sequencingProtocol/blob/main/steps/1-name.png?raw=true)

 Once you have filled out those sections, you will select the 'Load settings from template' button to select the correct run settings.
 Click the template name that matches your EXPERIMENTNAME that you chose in the previous step.
+Once you select the correct template, select 'Load', then 'Skip to final review'.
+Here you can tehn begin sequencing.

 ![alt text](https://github.com/ethan-mcq/sequencingProtocol/blob/main/steps/2-template.png?raw=true)